Odette Quesada: 2010s–present

 On November 14, 2015, the Filipino American Symphony Orchestra paid tribute to her in their concert “Faso Goes Pops!”.
 In December 2016, she returned to the Philippines where she was given a tribute on the ABS-CBN Sunday noontime show, ASAP.

-In January of 2020, Quesada returned to the Philippines to hold a two-day concert, Odette Quesada, Hopeless Romantic, at Bonifacio Global City (BGC).
+In January 2020, Quesada returned to the Philippines to hold a two-day concert, Odette Quesada, Hopeless Romantic, at Bonifacio Global City (BGC).
 During the COVID-19 pandemic, she held several virtual concerts and reunited with de los Reyes in one of her concerts.
 On September 1, 2023, she held her Odette Quesada All Hits anniversary concert at the Newport Performing Arts Theater in Pasay to celebrate 40 years in the music industry.
 The concert sold out two months in advance and two repeat shows were added, which both also sold out.
 In January 2024, she received the Parangal Levi Celerio Lifetime Achievement Award at the 15th Star Awards for Music.
 She then held a joint Valentine's Day concert with Ogie Alcasid a month later.
-In January of 2025, she was honored at the Ryan Cayabyab Awards.
+In January 2025, she was honored at the Ryan Cayabyab Awards.
 She also held her 60th birthday concert at BGC later that month.